pyeve/cerberus/docs/customize.rst

 Custom Data Types
 -----------------
 Cerberus supports and validates several standard data types (see :ref:`type`).
-When building a custom validators you can add and validate your own data types.
+When building a custom validator you can add and validate your own data types.

 For example `Eve <http://python-eve.org>`_ (a tool for quickly building and deploying RESTful Web Services) supports a custom ``objectid`` type, which is